 I dare you.

 This isn’t a Taxes Are Hard, So Hire An Accountant post.
-By all means, hire an accountant if you don’t have the time or the interest to figure out your own taxes.
+By all means, hire an accountant who has passed the CPA exam requirements if you don’t have the time or the interest to figure out your own taxes.
 I like accountants.
 They’re good people, and precise doesn’t even cut it as an adjective.

 No, this is a Read The Manual If You’re Going To Do Your Own Taxes post.
 A cautionary tale, if you like, and a reminder that the government doesn’t care about your time and money, except for the money that’s owed to them.